torps/torps/README.md

-    IMPORTANT NOTE: If the consensuses being processed start at the very beginning of a month, which is true assuming you just extract some monthly consensus archives as provided by Tor Metrics, then the first ~18 hours of network state files for the first month of the period being processed will incorrectly contain many fewer relays than actually existed in the Tor network at that time.
-This is because a relay is only included if its descriptor is found in the descriptor archive, but a relay only publishes a new descriptor only after ~18 hours.
+    IMPORTANT NOTE: If the consensuses being processed start at the very beginning of a month, which is true assuming you just extract some monthly consensus archives as provided by Tor Metrics, then the first ~18 hours of network state files of the first month of the period being processed will incorrectly contain many fewer relays than actually existed in the Tor network at that time.
+This is because a relay is only included if its descriptor is found in the descriptor archive, but a relay only publishes a new descriptor after ~18 hours.
 Thus the for the initial hours, the needed descriptors are in the descriptor archive of the month before the period being processed.
 You can see how many relays are included in each network state file by looking at the output lines of the process command.
 For example, the